animatlabs/animatlabs.github.io/_posts/2023-03-23-clean-architecture.md

 - **Scalability:** Clean Architecture allows applications to scale by adding or modifying components within specific layers.
 This flexibility enables teams to adapt to evolving business needs and handle increased complexity.

 - **Testability:** Clean Architecture promotes testability by isolating the business logic from external dependencies.
-Components can be tested independently, ensuring the correctness of individual units and facilitating comprehensive test coverage.
+Components can be tested independently, ensuring the correctness of individual units and enabling thorough test coverage.

 ## Tips for Getting Started with Clean Architecture